 When I first launched my business providing Indigenous awareness training to corporations, governments, and individuals I was proud to say what I did for a living.
 But that all changed after one very long flight when the person sitting next to me asked me what I did for a living.
 My answer triggered a 90-minute rant.
 I realized early on in the rant that there was no way I was ever going to change his mind.
 He knew what he knew, and sadly, what he thought he knew was based on myths and stereotypes.
 It was a long flight and the last time I ever offered up what I did for a living while on an airplane.
 Now, if you sit beside me on a plane I’ll happily answer corporate communications and training questions.

-So what do you do if you find yourself in a situation where someone is “sharing” their views and you know them to based on untruths, myths and misconceptions?
-In this article, Aboriginal Issues and politeness - what should we do?
+So what do you do if you find yourself in a situation where someone is “sharing” their views and you know them to be based on untruths, myths and misconceptions?
+In the article, Aboriginal Issues and Politeness - What Should We Do?
 I tell the story of a good friend who encountered this situation at a dinner party and how he responded.

 I’m not saying you should always respond the way my friend did because in some situations it just may not be safe.

 Here are some suggested responses to a situation in which uncivil dialogue and remarks are being made:

 A part of me is relieved that this issue of uncivil dialogue and Indigenous Peoples has come to a head - it’s the right time for this discussion.
 Canada is ripe for reconciliation - we see the potential politically, environmentally and now socially through the exposure of this issue.
 The Truth and Reconciliation Commission Report is bringing awareness to the hearts and minds of Canadians.